GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 [bucket]: https://cloud.google.com/storage/docs/creating-buckets
 ### Connecting to a client node

 1. Open the following URL in a new tab.
-This will take you to `Compute Engine` > `VM instances` in the Google Cloud Console:
+This will take you to **Compute Engine > VM instances** in the Google Cloud Console

     ```text
     https://console.cloud.google.com/compute